4qwerty/multimedia-communication-system-with-customized-servers/README.md

 # Thesis: Software for Group Communication System with the Ability to Create Internal Servers and Multimedia Chats Using Web Technologies

 ## Abstract
 This thesis presents the development of a comprehensive group communication system, emphasizing the creation of internal servers and multimedia chats.
-The project leverages modern web technologies including Next.js 13, React, Socket.io, Prisma, Tailwind CSS, and MySQL.
+The project leverages modern web technologies including Next.js 13, React, Socket.io, Prisma, Tailwind CSS, and PostgreSQL.

 ## Introduction
 The aim of this project is to explore the capabilities of advanced web technologies in building a robust and versatile communication platform.
 This platform not only supports real-time messaging and multimedia interactions but also offers the flexibility to create and manage internal communication servers.